Largest USB Flash Drive: Oyen Digital Dash Pro 4TB

 The Reigning Champion: Oyen Digital Dash Pro 4TB

 As of late 2025, if you’re looking for the absolute largest USB flash drive you can buy today in a truly portable, direct-plug-in form factor, the Oyen Digital Dash Pro 4TB holds the crown.
-This isn’t just a number; it’s a game-changer for anyone dealing with massive files on the go.
+This isn’t just a number; it’s a major upgrade for anyone dealing with massive files on the go.

 Capacity and What it Means for You